zhoupgit/grafana/docs/sources/setup-grafana/start-restart-grafana.md

 ### Start the Grafana server with systemd

-Complete the following steps to start the Grafana server using systemd and verify that it is running.
+Complete the following steps to start the Grafana server using systemd and verify that it is running:

 1. To start the service, run the following commands: